taimur1511/devops-learning-/linux/fundamentals/users-and-groups.md

 `useradd` username

 ## Viewing users

-The /etc/passwd file contains information about user accounts on the system.
+The `/etc/passwd` file contains information about user accounts on the system.

 The cat command can be used to view its contents:

-cat /etc/passwd
+`cat` /etc/passwd

-Groups
+## Groups
 Groups are used to organise users and manage permissions.

 A user can belong to one or more groups.

-Creating a group
+##Creating a group

-The groupadd command can be used to create a new group.
+The `groupadd` command can be used to create a new group.

-groupadd groupname
+`groupadd` groupname

-Adding a user to a group
+## Adding a user to a group

-The usermod command can be used to modify a user's account.
-The -aG options can be used to add a user to an existing group.
+The `usermod` command can be used to modify a users account.
+The `-aG` options can be used to add a user to an existing group.

-usermod -aG groupname username
+`usermod -aG` groupname username

-Checking group membership
+## Checking group membership

-The groups command shows the groups that a user belongs to.
+The `groups` command shows the groups that a user belongs to.

-groups username
+`groups` username

+## Practical Example
+I practised creating a new user and group using Killercoda.